 If you arrive in the Norway Pavilion and decide you want to ride Frozen Ever After without Genie+, know that the queue setup is really difficult to gauge.
 When the line is extremely long, it will loop around in an exterior portion of the queue.
 If the line is completely stopped outside, I suggest returning later to ride it.

 The interior part of the queue winds around and is quite lengthy.
 If the line is fully indoors, but you can’t venture far into the interior portion, you are probably looking at a full hour wait.
 This can vary depending on how many people will experience the attraction using FastPass while you are waiting.

 - Is there a height requirement for Frozen Ever After?
 No, there is no height requirement to enjoy this attraction.

 - Is there a ride drop?
 You can expect a small backward drop in the boat during the Elsa scene.
 It is very gradual, and you might be a bit taken by surprise more than anything.
 You will likely end up enjoying the surroundings from a bit of a different vantage point.

 - Additionally, to straighten back up and finish the ride, there is a forward drop toward the end.
 Think Pirates of the Caribbean drop for comparison.
 It’s not anything major, and there might be a minimal splash.

 - Is there a PhotoPass opportunity?
 Yes–at the end of the ride on the forward-facing drop, remember to look up and smile for the camera.

-If you are looking for more Epcot Attractions to experience during your vacation, check out these reviews:
+Overall, Frozen Ever After is a cute ride and worth experiencing at least once on your vacation!
+If you are looking for more Epcot attractions to experience during your vacation, check out these reviews:

 Resorts Gal has a lengthy list of Disney World Resort Reviews here on the site.
 Make sure to check out some of our favorite Epcot Resorts.
-For instance, the Yacht and Beach Club sit right outside the International Gateway entrance to Epcot.
+All of these resorts are only a Friendship Boat ride (or walk) away.